un33k/node-ipware/README.md

     // you can use your own config file as below.
     // for `IPWARE_HTTP_HEADER_PRECEDENCE_ORDER`, the
     // check is done from top to bottom where the request `headers`
-    // is examined for the existence of the IP address filed.
+    // is examined for the existence of the IP address field.
     // for private PREFIX lists, any IP address that doesn't
     // match those patterns is considered publicly routable.